Carina-P/ms3-best-books/README.md

 - Possibility to easily get more detailed information about a book.
 - Add, edit and remove a book.
 - When adding a book: "help" to "automatically" fill in information about the book.
-- Add, edit and remove review and grade for a book.
+- Add, edit and remove reviews and grades for a book.
 - Authentications system: User can only edit and remove "own books" and "own reviews".
 - Add, edit and remove categories.
-Authentication system limits this capability to those with administator privleges.
+Authentication system limits this capability to those with administrator privileges.

 ### Structure Plane
 The site **starts** with the **homepage**:  where you can **search and find** books.
-- From **navbar** you can choose to got to **homepage by clicking the Brand-image, Sign Up, Log In, Log Out, see 10-top books, see Best books in category group, Search for book, Sdd book and Manage Category groups**, all depending on your authorities.
+- From **navbar** you can choose to got to **homepage by clicking the Brand-image, Sign Up, Log In, Log Out, see 10-top books, see Best books in category group, Search for book, Add book and Manage Category groups**, all depending on your authorities.
 - In **Home page** you can:
     - **search** for books either:
         - in **10-top** list
-            - from this list you reach Book details and/or Add opinion.
+            - From this list, you reach Book details and/or Add opinion.
         - in **best in category**
-            - the result is presented in search result page
+            - The result is presented in the Search result page
-        - by giving **title or author** i Search for book-form
+        - by giving **title or author** in Search for book-form
-            - the result is presented in search result page
+            - The result is presented in the Search result page
-    - **"Add Book"**: User **search** with title or author or part of and gets **suggestions** from system that user **choose** between.
-After adding a book user is moved to "Book details/Manage Book" page.
+    - **"Add Book"**: User **search** with title or author or part of and gets **suggestions** from the system what the user **chooses** between.
+After adding a book, the user is moved to "Book details/Manage Book" page.
 - In **Search result page**:
     - You can choose a book and go to **Book details or Add opinion**
 - In **Book Details page**:
     - You can:
-        - **Delete book**
+        - **Delete a book**
-        - **Add opinion**
+        - **Add an opinion**
-        - **Change or delete opinion**
+        - **Change or delete an opinion**

 - **"Register", "Log In" and "Manage Categories"** has separate pages.

 Here is a visual of the structure:

 ![Structure](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/structure.jpg?raw=true)

 ### Skeleton Plane
-- The user browses via navigation system.
+- The user browses via the navigation system.
 - User searches for book/s by giving book title or author or part of it.
-- User can filter search by giving categories
+- User can filter a search by giving categories
 - Interactive design that works on Mobile, Tablet as well as Desktop.
 #### Wireframes
 - [Mobile](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/wireframe-mobile.pdf)